Feeling snakebit, fans lament more woes for KU after Jayhawks bow out of Big 12 tourney

-KANSAS CITY, Mo. — March Madness is once again “March Sadness” for Kansas Jayhawk fans.
+KANSAS CITY, Mo.
+(WDAF) – March Madness is once again “March Sadness” for Kansas Jayhawk fans.

 The men’s basketball team was forced to pull out of the Big 12 Championship semifinal hours before their tilt with Texas after learning a player had tested positive for COVID-19.